 The Black Male Institute (BMI) is a cadre of scholars, practitioners, community members, and policy makers dedicated to improving the educational experiences and life chances of Black males.
 We consider educational settings to be critical spaces for developing informed action to address Black male persistence in schooling; we also recognize that the challenges that impact the academic success of Black males are manifold – be they economic, social, legal, or health related.

-The Center for Global Education promotes international education to foster cross-cultural awareness, cooperation, and understanding.
-The Center collaborates with colleges, universities, and other organizations around the world to create new and enhance existing study abroad programs, integrate an international and intercultural perspective into the US educational system, increase the ethnic diversity of participants in study abroad and provide resources to support their participation.
-(Watch video)
+The Center For Global Education collaborates with colleges, universities, and other organizations around the world to create new and enhance existing study abroad programs, integrate an international and intercultural perspective into the US educational system, increase the ethnic diversity of participants in study abroad and provide resources to support their participation.

 The Center for Improving Child Care Quality (CICCQ) conducts high-quality, policy-relevant research, with a focus on improving the early care and education environments of young children.
 Utilizing expertise in the areas of child development, professional development, child care quality, attachment, and observational and survey research methodology, CICCQ conducts basic, applied, and policy-driven research at the local, state, and national levels.